Field gun: Modern times

 Since the 1980s and 1990s, the field gun has seen limited combat use.
 The class of small and highly mobile artillery has been filled with increasing capacity by the man-portable mortar in 60 mm or 81 mm/82 mm calibre and has replaced every artillery piece smaller than 100 mm.
 Gun-howitzers fill the middle ground, with the world rapidly standardizing on either the 155 mm (6.1 in) NATO or 152 mm Warsaw Pact (former USSR) standards.
 The need for a long-range weapon is filled by rockets, missiles, and aircraft.
-Modern gun-artillery such as the L118 105 mm light gun or the M119 105 mm howitzer are used to provide fire support for infantry and armour at ranges where mortars are impractical.
+Modern gun-artillery, such as the L118 105 mm light gun or the M119 105 mm howitzer, is used to provide fire support for infantry and armour at ranges where mortars are impractical.
 Man-packed mortars lack the range or hitting power of gun-artillery.
 In between is the rifled towed mortar; this weapon (usually in 120 mm calibre) is light enough to be towed by a truck or SUV, has a range of over 7.5 km and fires a projectile comparable in destructive power to a 152 mm/155 mm artillery shell.